 In addition to evaluating each candidate's relative ability, as demonstrated by quality and breadth of experience, the following factors will provide the basis for competitively evaluating each candidate:

-- Use creativity and innovation to resolve issues
+- Problem Solving: Use of creativity and innovation to resolve issues.

 Benefit information can be found on the CalHR website and the CalPERS website.